Skip to main content

 Skip table of contents

-Mode management in Valispace
+Mode management in the Requirements and Systems Portal

 Every system has its different operating modes.
-For example, a mobile phone has gaming mode, power saver mode, etc. On each of these modes, the subcomponents of the mobile phone (Processor, GPU, Screen, etc.) have their own operating modes.
+For example, a mobile phone has gaming mode, power saver mode, etc. On each of these modes, the subblocks of the mobile phone (Processor, GPU, Screen, etc.) have their own operating modes.

 Modelists are used when a particular property is not a single value but depends on the operation mode of a certain product, equipment, or unit.
-Power consumption is a good example of this as it often depends on the operating mode.
+Power consumption is a good example of this, as it often depends on the operating mode.

 Let’s understand this with an example.

 Parent mode: in Figure Valicopter Modelists, for the Valicopter, “Passengers” (number of passengers) and the “Flight mode” are the parent mode that dictates the power consumption.
-As such we click on the component (1), navigate to its “Modelists” tab and add a Modelist which will serve as a schema for our mode dependent Valis.
+As such we click on the block (1), navigate to its “Modelists” tab and add a Modelist which will serve as a schema for our mode dependent Valis.

 image-20240328-143432.png